Age-Based Live Event Caching

 Find a storage tier or data pipeline in your system where retention is uniform but demand is not.
 Determine the age past which queries become rare.
 Identify which node handles the most historical reads for each series, by consistent hashing or load balancer affinity.
 Designate that node explicitly as the owner of full depth, extend its retention, and configure the others to drop data past the threshold.
 That is the assignment approach, applied outside the CDN.

-As an example, Prometheus stores data with the same retention window on every instance by default.
-Recent samples are queried constantly.
-Samples older than a few hours are queried rarely.
-The correction mirrors what the patent formalizes: assign one instance per metric series to own full retention, configure the rest to serve only a short window.
-Thanos and Mimir support this through store tier separation and consistent routing (Wilkie, 2019; Pracucci and Dimitrov, 2023).
+Prometheus is one example.
+By default every instance keeps the same retention window, but recent samples dominate queries.
+Assign one instance per metric series to own full retention and configure the rest to serve a short window.
+Thanos and Mimir formalize this through store tier separation (Wilkie, 2019; Pracucci and Dimitrov, 2023).

 References